What does it feel like to have ADHD?

 I wanted to find out exactly how a person with ADHD thinks and feels, and there were so many wonderful answers, from real people, describing their world in stunning detail.

-I decided to collect some of the best answers to help shed more light on what it feels like to have ADHD, and also to give everybody options for how to describe ADHD to someone who doesn’t have it.
+I collected some of the best answers to help shed more light on what it feels like to have ADHD, and also to give everybody options for how to describe ADHD to someone who doesn't have it.
 Let’s dive in!

 The Understeering Analogy

-This analogy is absolutely fantastic.
+This analogy comes from Colin and is absolutely fantastic.
 It explains what mornings feel like with ADHD.
-It comes from Colin.
-Here it is:

 Have you ever driven a car without power-steering?
 It's a practical example of what the understeering effect is really like.